 A bond is an instrument of debt between an issuer and a bond holder.
 In other words, it is a loan made by an investor to a bond issuer.
 In return for the loan, the issuer agrees to repay the principal amount (the face value), plus interest over a set period of time.
 Unlike stocks, bond holders have no ownership interest in the issuer, so they don’t necessarily benefit from the issuer’s growth—but they also don’t see much of an impact during a contraction phase, as long as the issuer has the funds to continue making the required payments.

 Generally, bond issuers fall into two categories: governments and corporations.
 Government bonds, sometimes called Municipal Bonds, are issued by governmental organizations that use the funds to make investments in the community for things like roads, bridges, sewer systems, and parks.
-These bonds are backed by the issuer’s ability to levy a tax and use the funds to repay the issuance.
+Government bonds are backed by the issuer’s ability to levy a tax and use the funds to repay the issuance.
 Corporate bonds are issued by corporations that use the funds to invest in projects or products that will increase their revenue.
-For example, these bonds could be used to fund the building of a new factory or the launch of a new product.
+For example, corporate bonds could be used to fund the building of a new factory or the launch of a new product.

 Bond holders benefit from the stream of income produced by the bond’s interest payments and from the lack of volatility in its price movements.
 The interest rate paid on a bond is directly related to the “credit risk” associated with the issuer.
 For example, a 10-Year United States Treasury Bill pays less than 1% interest because these bonds are backed by the full faith and credit of the United States government, which is very unlikely to default on its obligations.
 In contrast, the interest rate for a bond issued by Tesla, a high growth company, is around 5%, which reflects the increased risk of default relative to the government.
 Generally, bonds are considered to be on the lower end of the risk spectrum for investing.
 As a result, their returns also tend to be lower, but more stable and with smaller price fluctuations.